allegory-software/allegory-sdk/README.md

 The **client-side stack** is written from scratch in JavaScript and contains:

-* a virtual editable tree-grid widget that can handle 100,000 records at 60fps.
+* a virtual editable tree-grid widget that can handle 100,000 records at 60 fps.
 * a collection of data-bound widgets for data entry, navigation and reporting.
 * layouting widgets for split-pane layouts common in data-dense business applications.
 * a mechanism for web components better than the native one.